Ji-Hwan Bae Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.
+- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in MLB.

 © 2023 Data Skrive.
 All rights reserved.